Consult a Doctor

 Canva

 1. Review your shoe choice – Instead of high heel shoes that increase your risk of feet injury, go for flat shoes that provide more support and cushion.
 You can also choose a shorter and more balanced heel.
-For example, 2 inches heels or less as they put less pressure on your joints.
+For example, 2-inch heels or less as they put less pressure on your joints.

 2. Engage in more joint and calf exercises– Stretch your calves before and after wearing heels.
 Extension of the feet, flexion and extension of the ankle, squats and even swimming are good forms of lower limb exercises.